A Modern Primer on Processing in Memory: Enabling the Adoption of PIM

 Current systems with many cores run applications with concurrent data structures to achieve high performance and scalability, with significant benefits over sequential data structures.
 Such concurrent data structures \sg{are often used in} heavily-optimized server systems today, where high performance is critical.
 To enable the adoption of PIM in such many-core systems, it is necessary to develop concurrent data structures that are specifically tailored to take advantage of PIM.

 \emph{Pointer chasing data structures} and \emph{contended data structures} require careful analysis and design to leverage the high bandwidth and low latency of 3D-stacked memories~\cite{liu-spaa17}.
 First, pointer chasing data structures, such as linked-lists and skip-lists, have a high degree of inherent parallelism and low contention, but a naive implementation in PIM cores is burdened by hard-to-predict memory access patterns.
 By combining and partitioning the data across 3D-stacked memory vaults, it is possible to fully exploit the inherent parallelism of these data structures.
 Second, contended data structures, such as FIFO queues, are a good fit for CPU caches because they expose high locality.
-However, they suffer from high contention when many threads access them concurrently. {Their performance on traditional CPU systems can be improved using a new PIM-based FIFO queue~\cite{liu-spaa17}.
+However, they suffer from high contention when many threads access them concurrently. {Their performance on traditional CPU systems can be improved using a new FIFO queue \omv{designed for PIM systems}~\cite{liu-spaa17}.
 The proposed PIM-based FIFO queue uses a PIM core to perform enqueue and dequeue operations requested by CPU cores.
-The PIM core can pipeline requests from different CPU cores for improved performance.}
+The PIM core can pipeline requests from different CPU cores for improved performance.} {As \sg{recent work~\cite{liu-spaa17}} shows, PIM-managed concurrent data structures can outperform state-of-the-art concurrent data structures that \sg{are designed} for and executed on multiple cores.} \omv{Another recent work \gfv{(which we \omvi{describe} in Section~\ref{sec:upmem})} tackles how to optimize sparse matrix operations and data structures for near-bank PIM systems~\cite{giannoula2022sparsep}.}